pchiorean/Indentz/docs/README.md

 ## Shortcuts

-Running a frequently used script from the **Scripts** panel is quite annoying, since you have to locate it, then double-click the script.
+Running a frequently used script from the **Scripts** panel is quite annoying, since every time you have to locate it, then double-click the script.
 You can make the process instantaneous by assigning a keyboard shortcut to it from **Edit > Keyboard Shortcuts... > Product Area > Scripts**.
 My configuration is the following:

 Script | Fn | Script | Fn | Script | Fn
 :--- | ---: | :--- | ---: | :--- | ---: